yashlondhe90960/6Companies30Days/Microsoft/1227. Airplane Seat Assignment Probability/README.md

-# Most Profitable Path in a Tree
+# Airplane Seat Assignment Probability
 ## Description

 n passengers board an airplane with exactly n seats.
 The first passenger has lost the ticket and picks a seat randomly.
 But after that, the rest of the passengers will: